There is a whole lot of Bullchip around about pet microchips.

 Here are some common Bullchips about pet microchips:

 Bullchip 4: The risk of microchips causing cancer is insignificant.
-The reporting on tumors is deceptive because it is not generally mandatory and all they count are the tumors that grow on the microchips.
+The reporting on tumors is deceptive because reporting is not generally required and only tumors that grow on the microchips are considered.
 Cancer rate and chronic inflammatory disease studies are missing from the analysis.

-Bullchip 5: Microchips are passive devices that only activate by a scanner.
-The scanner sends radio waves to an antenna, capacitor and chip that modulates the field and the scanner interprets the results as backscatter.
-The antenna is not a selective receiver and can intercept, generate current with, and re-radiate other electromagnetic waves in the environment.
-There are also potential hazards from stray electromagnetic fields.
+Bullchip 5: Microchip implants are passive devices that only activate by a scanner.
+The implanted device consists of an antenna, capacitor/tuner and chip.
+Only selective frequencies are allowed to activate the chip that modulates the field in a manner that is read by the scanner as backscatter.
+However, the antenna is not a selective receiver and can intercept, generate current with, and re-radiate other electromagnetic waves in the environment even if the chip itself is not activated.
 The components of pet microchips can consist of ferrous materials and so there are also hazards from MRI and magnets.
+There are potential hazards from stray electromagnetic fields.

 Bullchip 6: Microchips consist of electronic components encased in bio-compatible glass.
 These are the chips most commonly displayed.
 However, manufacturers have added polymers to bond (interact) with the tissues of the animal to prevent migration.
 These polymers can contain all kinds of toxins as impurities that migrate to the surface over time.
 Bio-bond is a porous polypropylene.
 Datamars has introduced an entirely polymer encapsulated pet microchip with an undisclosed composition.
 Their patent suggests it is a silicon filled polyester.
 Parylene C (AKA chlorinated poly-dimethybenzene) has also become a coating for pet microchips, with no cancer studies available.